Arlette Contreras: Assault incident

-Contreras came to notice after she was assaulted at a hotel in Ayacucho by her then boyfriend, Adriano Pozo Arias, on 15 July 2015.
+Contreras became known after she was assaulted at a hotel in Ayacucho by her then boyfriend, Adriano Pozo Arias, on 15 July 2015.
 Security cameras recorded her being battered and dragged screaming by her hair.
 The attack left her with damage to one of her legs, necessitating the use of a cane.
 Contreras went public with her demand for justice and pressed her case in the media.

 The evidence against her assailant was sufficient for a conviction but a three judge panel decided that he should be given a suspended sentence in July 2016.
 The violence toward her and the treatment afterward became a rallying point for the nationwide NiUnaMenos movement.
 The march in Lima was said to be the largest demonstration ever in Peru.
 In November 2016, the Appeals Tribunal of the Ayacucho Superior Court threw out the conviction and ordered a new trial on charges of attempted rape and attempted femicide.
 On 8 July 2019, he was convicted to 11 years in prison for attempted femicide, but cleared of attempted rape.